Key takeaways

 Wild giant pandas live only in three Chinese provinces — Sichuan, Shaanxi, and Gansu — and Sichuan holds roughly 75% of the wild population.
 For tourists, Sichuan is the only realistic option: the Chengdu Research Base, Dujiangyan, Bifengxia, and Wolong cover virtually every captive-panda viewing opportunity foreigners attempt.
 Beijing Zoo and Shanghai Zoo each have 2-3 giant pandas on loan, and a handful of provincial zoos host pairs, but the experience is single-cage viewing in concrete enclosures — not comparable to the dedicated bases.
 The Foping Nature Reserve in Shaanxi houses a separate sub-species of wild panda (the Qinling panda, slightly browner coat) and is occasionally accessible by appointment, but logistics for foreign visitors are difficult and the wild-panda sighting rate is near-zero.
 If you want pandas, fly to Chengdu.

 Photos are first-hand from the editor’s visit.
 Ticket prices, hours and the active-feeding window were cross-checked against official sources (panda.org.cn and 成都本地宝); the metro routes, shuttle-bus numbers and taxi figures against Amap routing (checked 2026-06-20).
-The discontinued close-contact (“hold a panda”) programs, the Hua Hua queue details, and the in-park route and friction-solver tips are traveller-reported (小红书) and cross-referenced, not a single dated announcement.
+Re-checked 2026-08-14: Panda Valley’s fare, its two seasonal entry cut-offs and its WeChat-only booking come from the operator’s own ticket page; the 23 April 2026 closure of 中华大熊猫苑 from state media dated 15 April; the Chengdu base’s 60-hour 科普 volunteer terms from its own recruitment page; the road distances from Amap.
+The discontinued close-contact (“hold a panda”) programs, the Hua Hua queue details, and the in-park route and friction-solver tips are traveller-reported and cross-referenced, not a single dated announcement.
 The post-earthquake population relocation from Wolong to Bifengxia follows the China Conservation and Research Center for the Giant Panda’s 2010 reorganisation records.
-Prices and program availability shift seasonally — confirm before booking.
+Not confirmed: whether any operator runs a bookable keeper day today — we re-check monthly.
+What no page can arrange is the animal: after the 7:30–10am feeding window you are looking at a sleeping bear whatever you paid.
+Be at the gate for opening, and treat the Hua Hua queue as a separate decision.